z-katas/arch-katas-dcc/ADRs/adr-deployment-method.md

 ## Decision
 **Use either containers or serverless where necessary**.
-* While both the methods come with their pros and cons, the spotlight platform follows a hybrid (event-driven + micro-services) architecture for most of the architectural quanta, both the methods can be used for their respective use-cases.
+* The spotlight platform follows distributed architecture styles (event-driven, micro-services, microkernal) for various architectural quanta.
+So, both the methods can be used for their respective use-cases.
 * Considering the cost and maintenance overhead of virtual containers, some services which do not require high availability can be deployed into serverless architecture.
 * Services that need to be highly available and responsive could be in virtualized containers.

-## Tradeoffs
+## Tradeoffs - Mitigation Strategies
+* Going serverless may affect availability of services while going with virtualized containers can add cost and maintenance overhead.
+And, as identified in [Requirement Analysis](../README.md#requirement-analysis), feasibility (cost) can be a concern.
+  * Consider using managed deployment services (like AWS ECS or Google Cloud Run, depending on the chosen cloud provider) to mitigate operational overhead of scaling, patching, securing, and managing servers.
-The team would need to have subject knowledge of both the architectures
+* The platform developers would need to have subject knowledge of both the deployment styles.

 ## References
 https://www.datadoghq.com/knowledge-center/serverless-architecture/